Infinite-Chess/infinitechess.org/docs/SETUP.md

 ## Step 1: Download VSCode ##

-This guide will use VSCode, but you may use another code editor if you wish, if it is compatible with Node, npm, and has source control features.
+This guide will use VSCode, which is **highly** recommended, but you may use another code editor if you wish, as long as it is compatible with Node, npm, and has source control features.
+This guide will walk you through the process using VSCode.

 [Go here](https://code.visualstudio.com/) to download and install VSCode.
 Be sure you have Visual Studio **Code**, and not Visual Studio (they are different).